Jan. 10, 2018 | CREBNow

 Overall, the detached benchmark price in 2017 averaged $504,867, 0.63 per cent above last year's levels.

 Challenges continue to face the apartment sector, with elevated supply in the resale market.
-The new home and rental markets weighed on this sector.
+The new-home and rental markets weighed on this sector.
 The excess supply caused average annual benchmark prices to decline by four per cent this year.
 This is a total annual adjustment of nearly 12 per cent since the start of the recession.

 In the attached sector, the first half of the year saw an improvement in sales relative to inventory levels.
 This supported stronger price gains in the second and third quarter.
 However, a late rise in inventory levels took some of the momentum away from price growth.
-On an annual basis, attached prices totaled $332,325, comparable to last year's levels.
+On an annual basis, attached prices totalled $332,325, comparable to last year's levels.

 "This year, we saw a rise in the number of consumers willing to purchase in the market with the expectation that the economy had already shifted.
 There were also many who waited to list their property until prices showed more stability," said CREB® president David P. Brown.

 "Those who acted were typically driven by long-term plans that best suit their current lifestyle.
 We are ending the year with stronger sales in the last quarter, but supply levels are holding back price gains.
-The year played out as expected with a transition from price declines to general price stability in most sectors of the market."
+The year played out as expected, with a transition from price declines to general price stability in most sectors of the market."